Daniel Amen

-Daniel Gregory Amen (born July 19, 1954) is an American celebrity doctor who practices as a psychiatrist.
-He is the founder and chief executive officer (CEO) of the Amen Clinics.
+Daniel Gregory Amen (born 1954) is an American celebrity doctor who practices as a psychiatrist.
+He is the founder and chief executive officer (CEO) of Amen Clinics.
 He is also the founder of Change Your Brain Foundation, BrainMD, and Amen University.
 He is a twelve-time New York Times best-selling author as of 2023.

 Amen has built a profitable business around the use of the controversial practice of SPECT (single-photon emission computed tomography) imaging for diagnostic purposes.
-His marketing of SPECT scans and much of what he says about the brain and health in his books, media appearances, and marketing of his clinics have been condemned by scientists and doctors as lacking scientific validity and as being unethical, especially since the way SPECT is used in his clinics exposes people to harmful radiation with no clear benefit.
+His marketing of SPECT scans and much of what he says about the brain and health in his books, media appearances, and marketing of his clinics have been condemned by scientists and doctors as lacking scientific validity and as being unethical, especially since the way SPECT is used in his clinics exposes people to radiation with no clear benefit.

 Amen has studied brain injuries affecting professional athletes and has consulted on post-concussion issues for the National Football League.

 Early life and education

-Daniel Amen was born in Encino, California, in July 1954 to American-born Lebanese parents.
-After attending the University of Maryland, West Germany Campus from 1974 to 1975, he went to Orange Coast College, where he received an AA degree in 1976.
+Daniel Amen was born in Encino, California, in July 1954 to a Lebanese-American family.
+His father Louis became chairman of the board for Unified Grocers.
+After attending the University of Maryland Global Campus from 1974 to 1975, he went to Orange Coast College, where he received an AA degree in 1976.
 He subsequently obtained a BA degree in biology from Southern California College (now Vanguard University) in 1978, and an MD degree from Oral Roberts University School of Medicine in 1982.
 Amen did his general psychiatric training at the Walter Reed Army Medical Center in Washington, D.C., and his child and adolescent psychiatry training at Tripler Army Medical Center in Honolulu.
 Amen is board certified by the American Board of Psychiatry and Neurology in Psychiatry, with a subspecialty in Child and Adolescent Psychiatry.